 In the usual case, you don’t need to throw away your dog toys if your dog has already infected.

-This is because once he has recovered, your dog will develop some sort of immune system for that particular of strain.
+This is because once he has recovered, your dog will develop some sort of immune system for that particular strain.
 However, if you have two or more dogs at home, you absolutely need to clean your dog toys to keep the disease from spreading to other dogs.